šŸ¢ Career Guide

 Siemens technicians often work on mission-critical facilities (hospitals, pharma clean rooms) with premium pay rates.
 Certification requires factory training in Germany or regional centers.

 Modern BAS systems rely on open protocols for interoperability.
-Understanding these is critical:
+Understanding these is critical for troubleshooting stories like Marcus's:

 BACnet (ASHRAE 135)